ultraio/docs-blockchain/docs/tutorials/smart-contracts/compile.md

 ![](./images/compiled-files.png)

+For more information about `.abi` and `.wasm` files see the [official EOS Network Foundation page](https://docs.eosnetwork.com/docs/latest/quick-start/build-and-deploy#what-does-a-smart-contract-build-to)

 ## What's next?

 The next tutorial will cover deploying smart contracts using the VS Code extension.
 See [Deploy Smart Contract](./deploy.md) for more information.